Abishek-Suresh/Advanced-Keylogger-Application/README.md

 ## Possible future developments
 - I've already tried to add screen recording feature using the python module ffmpeg.
 Yet to develop
-- Introducing Cryptography, we can encrypte the log files that we collect and then sent it via mail such that others can't access to the data without decrpyting it.
+- Introducing Cryptography, we can encrypted the log files that we collect and then sent it via mail such that others can't access to the data without decrpyting it.
 - Not just stopping with mail, we can further develop this application such that it can send all the collected information to a server.
 - steganograph this executable into a picture making it a great payload
 - and so on